 Tip 4: Don’t fake it to make it

 It’s a matter of mindset, but I believe that we live in a time where honesty is essential.
 We have the power to be social for real on social networks.
 You can treat your followers in 2 opposite ways: as an audience that you market to, or as a community filled with individuals whom you converse with.
-I lean towards the latter.You can treat your followers in 2 opposite ways: as an audience that you market to, or as a community filled… Click To Tweet
+I lean towards the latter.You can treat your followers in 2 opposite ways: as an audience that you market to, or as a community filled with individuals.
+Click To Tweet

 Now I’ve built a community, I learned that the people who follow you will are like-minded.
 You can act aggressively if that’s who you want to be, for example, but you will attract aggressive people and get into fights.
 I read numerous times that people get abused on Twitter.
 It never happens to me.
 And this boils down to the way you communicate.
 I can talk about money, business, budget with my followers, unlike several fellow content creators I’m in touch with, because I did so naturally and from the start.